nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 pursue this strategy.

 We were fortunate to have established connections with _CryoCloud_ to help us get started, but many communities in this space are eager for collaborators.
-We benefitted from this arrangement, and we also brought value to all future users of the hub by making QGIS and QGreenland readily available, and we helped grow the community by onboarding our learners as new users.
+This arrangement saved our team lots of money, and we also provided value to CryoCloud: all future users of the hub will have ready access to QGIS and QGreenland, and the _CryoCloud_ community grew because we onboarded our learners as new users.

 _Advance_

-If you're looking to run a workshop, consider an existing community to collaborate with, like CryoCloud!
+If you're looking to run a workshop, consider an existing community to collaborate with, like _CryoCloud_!
 Sign up by following the QR code at the end.

 2i2c publishes a list of all the JupyterHubs they operate.
 That's another great place to find collaborators.